 In either case, ch1.

-To create my horizontal ribbed look SC into the back loop only of each stitch around, you can work in the round again to avoid an obvious seam.
+To create my horizontal ribbed look, SC into the back loop only (SCBLO) of each stitch around the stocking, you can continue to work in the round again to avoid an obvious seam and stop when you are happy with the depth of the ribbing.
+I worked 6 rows.